What is Walk for WAGEC?

 02. Explain to your community why their donations matter

 It takes all of us to build safe futures for women and children.
-Let your supporters know that funds raised will help operate programs that build financial independence, nurture healing and well-being, enrich children’s development and prevent violence from happening in the first place.
+Let your supporters know that funds raised will help operate programs that build financial independence, nurture healing and well-being and enrich children’s development.
 To operate these programs, we rely on community and philanthropic donations.

 03.Set an ambitious but achievable target